 5 dl peeled, chopped rhubarb

 dash of water

 2 dl whipping cream

-4. Bake at 180 degrees Celsius (355 Fahrenheit) for 15 minutes until brown, then allow to cool.
-Divide into two pieces.
+3. Bake at 180 degrees Celsius (355 Fahrenheit) on the middle rack of the oven for 10-15 minutes until cooked.
+Remove from oven and allow to cool.

 Article by ThisisFINLAND staff, December 2016; recipes courtesy of Finland 100